 To be honest, this might be the simplest and most common reason.
 “If it’s not broken, don’t fix it.”
 If he’s not in pain (or if he feels tough enough to “handle” any discomfort he feels), then going to the dentist for a checkup may seem completely optional, as well as an annoyance or inconvenience.
 If this is the case, the financial and social costs of not caring for his teeth (severe decay, gum disease, chronic bad breath–which can be a professional and relational impairment) might be some solid logical and practical data points for your conversation.
 You may also be able to help simply by volunteering to schedule the appointment and taking care of the schedule/logistics side of things.

-Main takeaway here: care about the “why” behind his behavior.
+The main takeaway here: care about the “why” behind his behavior.
 Let him know that you care about his health, you want him around for a long time, and your actions are growing out of your long-term concern for him.